 Perplexed by the unanticipated leakage, Tuas Power took a proactive condition assessment approach to determine the reason for leaks on such a young system.
 Their goals were to identify the source of damage and any pipes at risk of failure, and to come away with recommendations to rehabilitate the system to ensure the uninterrupted flow of water for their commercial operations.

-Tuas Power engaged Xylem to deploy the SurgeView solution to identify the cause of the leaks.
-The SurgeView™ pressure transient monitoring technology is a non-invasive and cost-effective method of monitoring water networks to identify harmful pressure surges.
+Tuas Power engaged Xylem to identify the cause of the leaks by deploying Xylem Vue powered by GoAigua's Leak Localization application, a non-invasive and cost-effective method of monitoring pressure transients within the water network to identify harmful pressure surges.

 Xylem installed its high rate, wireless pressure monitoring devices at four sites throughout the utility’s pipe network to collect operational data on the pressure anomalies.
 This data was analyzed to detect harmful pressure surges, identify the sources of these pressure surges and their impact on the structural integrity of the pipelines.

-Immediately after the sensors were installed, Xylem’s SurgeView system detected high magnitude harmful transients (up to 100 PSI) coming from multiple sources.
+Immediately after the sensors were installed, Leak Localization detected high magnitude harmful transients (up to 100 PSI) coming from multiple sources.
 The system pinpointed the sources of these transients at specific locations along the utility’s distribution system.

 Drilling into the data, Xylem’s analysts identified that certain operational practices associated with water usage were causing large pressure surges.
 Armed with this insight, Xylem recommended several interventions to reduce the harmful surges